chintan2812/chinna-app/README.md

 Jenkins:
-Description: Jenkins is an open-source automation server that helps automate various tasks in the software development process.
+Jenkins is an open-source automation server that helps automate various tasks in the software development process.
 It provides support for building, testing, and deploying code.
 Jenkins uses pipelines to define and automate workflows, making it a fundamental tool in CI/CD pipelines.
 Maven:

-Description: Apache Maven is a build automation and project management tool.
+Apache Maven is a build automation and project management tool.
 It is used to manage the build process of a project, including compiling source code, running tests, and packaging the application.
 Maven uses a declarative XML-based configuration file (pom.xml) to define project settings and dependencies.

 SonarQube:
-Description: SonarQube is an open-source platform for continuous inspection of code quality.
+SonarQube is an open-source platform for continuous inspection of code quality.
 It analyzes code for bugs, vulnerabilities, code smells, and other quality issues.
 SonarQube helps development teams maintain high-quality code by providing detailed reports and metrics.

 Nexus:
-Description: Sonatype Nexus is a repository manager used for managing binary artifacts such as libraries, dependencies, and other build artifacts.
+Sonatype Nexus is a repository manager used for managing binary artifacts such as libraries, dependencies, and other build artifacts.
 It ensures that artifacts are stored and retrieved efficiently, and it can act as a central repository for Maven, Docker, and other formats.

 Tomcat:
-Description: Apache Tomcat, often referred to as Tomcat, is an open-source application server that provides a runtime environment for Java-based web applications.
+Apache Tomcat, often referred to as Tomcat, is an open-source application server that provides a runtime environment for Java-based web applications.
 It is used to deploy and manage Java web applications, such as JavaServer Pages (JSP) and Java Servlets.

 GitHub:
-Description: GitHub is a web-based platform for version control and collaboration.
+GitHub is a web-based platform for version control and collaboration.
 It is widely used for hosting and sharing Git repositories.
 GitHub offers features like pull requests, issue tracking, and collaboration tools that make it a popular choice for software development and open-source projects.
 In a typical software development workflow, these tools are often integrated to create a CI/CD pipeline:

 Jenkins is used to automate the build and deployment process.